skulpt/skulpt/index.rst

 Learning with Python
 --------------------

-3rd Edition (Using Python 3.x)
+Interactive Edition (Using Python 3.x)

-by Jeffrey Elkner, Peter Wentworth, Allen B. Downey, and Chris Meyers
+by Jeffrey Elkner, Peter Wentworth, Allen B. Downey, Chris Meyers, and Brad Miller

 illustrated by Dario Mitchell